behavioral-ds/online-opinion-dynamics/README.md

     `Data/feature-sets/FX_improved_data.csv` (where X is 0-3), which are the datasets used to train the next stance classifiers.
-  - `scripts/library_loader.R` – R script that to load all required librarie for execution and check their versions.
+  - `scripts/library_loader.R` – R script that to load all required libraries for execution and check their versions.
   - `scripts/utils.R` – additional functions for reading, writing data
     and plotting.